 My key philosophy for making a radio station work efficiently and effectively within a school is to keep the equipment simple and effective by using software and hardware that is accessible and easy to learn by both staff and pupils.

 At the heart of the station is an Apple iMac, running a few bits of key software such as Garage Band for editing and Djay Pro for playing shows with other software to broadcast the output over the school network.

 This iMac is then connected to a radio mixing desk and good-quality condenser microphones to pick up even the quietest of voices.
 These are positioned on anglepoise microphone stands along with studio speakers and headphones.

 The all and the all-important ‘On-Air’ sign is positioned outside the room which automatically changes colour when the microphones are live.

 Listening to the Radio

-With the basic setup of just the studio it is possible to broadcast around the school using no additional kit.
-Using the existing school network, the studio will broadcast over the classroom computers and interactive white boards to listen by visiting an internal website.
+With the basic setup of just the studio, it is possible to broadcast around the school using no additional kit.
+Using the existing school network, the studio will broadcast over the classroom computers and interactive whiteboards to listen by visiting an internal website.

-The other method of broadcast is defining listening zones, for example in a playground, reception area or corridors.
-Again, this can be done utilising the existing school network, devices that connect to the school network receive a connection initiated from the studio then broadcast it out over speakers that they are connected to.
+The other method of broadcast is defining listening zones, for example in a playground, reception area, or corridors.
+Again, this can be done utilizing the existing school network, devices that connect to the school network receive a connection initiated from the studio then broadcast it out over speakers that they are connected to.
 There is no need to have long cables physically run from the studio to the speakers.